IQTLabs/pypi-scan/README.md

 characters into another.
 The default edit distance is one. pypi-scan also checks for "confusion attacks," e.g. switching the order of words around a dash or underscore.
 Imagine confusing python-nmap with nmap-python.

-pypi-scan has been to used to successfully identify and report these package:
+pypi-scan has been to used to successfully identify and report these packages:
 - pandar (which was squatting on pandas) Removed from PyPI.
 - prompt-tool-kit (which was squatting on prompt-toolkit) Reported to maintainer.